RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-COURSE.md

 ## Should I bring my laptop to the workshops?

-**Definitively!** Yes, please make sure you bring your laptop.
+**Definitively!** Yes, please make sure you bring your laptop, the course will run in BOYD (bring your own device) mode.
 We will be doing practical hands-on work in workshops, so it is important you are able to execute them.

 # ASSESSMENTS